Kade-github/SCP-SL-Battle-Royal/README.md

 This isn't supposed to abide by smod's config rules.
 Basicily it will never be a 'good' smod plugin ;-;

 # Credits
-CHerry for the idea
+CHerry for the idea,
-Kurva Gaming for giving me developer on their server so i can abuse players lmao me I wrote the thing.
+Kurva Gaming for giving me developer on their server so i can abuse players lmao, me I wrote the thing.